camaraproject/SimpleEdgeDiscovery/README.md

 <a href="https://github.com/camaraproject/SimpleEdgeDiscovery/releases/latest" title="Latest Release"><img src="https://img.shields.io/github/release/camaraproject/SimpleEdgeDiscovery?style=plastic"></a>

 # SimpleEdgeDiscovery
-Repository to describe, develop, document, and test the SimpleEdgeDiscovery API (as part of the EdgeCloud API Family)
+Repository to describe, develop, document, and test the SimpleEdgeDiscovery API as part of the EdgeCloud API Family

 ## Scope
 * Service APIs for “SimpleEdgeDiscovery” (see APIBacklog.md)
 * It provides the API Consumer with the ability to:
-  * Discover the closest edge cloud zone to a given device..
+  * Discover the closest edge cloud zone to a given device.
   * NOTE: The scope of this API family should be limited (at least at the first stage) to 4G and 5G.
 * Describe, develop, document, and test the APIs
 * Started: June 2022 (as part of https://github.com/camaraproject/EdgeCloud/)